palakgarg19/Happening/README.md

 ```

-✅ App should be running on http://localhost:5173
+✅ App should be running on [http://localhost:5173](http://localhost:5173)

-You can now open http://localhost:5173 in your browser to use the full application.
+You can now open [http://localhost:5173](http://localhost:5173) in your browser.

 ### 📂 Project Structure